 - Increasing skills; continuous improvement.

-- Building a skill base that can bridge the gap and ensure that the capacity needs are understood and addressed by ICT where appropriate
+- Building a skill base that can bridge the gap and ensure that the capacity needs are understood and addressed by digital solutions where appropriate

 - Providing tools, processes and platforms to allow organisations to assess themselves and build their own capacity to deliver successful change.